 Everyone gets credit card offers in the mail.
 And you may have a high enough credit score that 0% credit card balance transfer offers show up on occasion.

 Sometimes credit card companies even mail you “convenience” checks you can cash and use to pay off debt or have money transferred into your account to use as you please.

 The information provided in or through this website is for educational and informational purposes only and solely as a self-help tool for your own use.
 Please see our disclaimer for further details.

-Maybe you just shredded them in the past, but you’ve always wondered who uses these offers, what balances are they transferring to these cards, and could they really save you money?
-But you’re also smart enough to know that credit card companies need to make a profit, so you’ll definitely proceed with caution.
+Maybe you just shredded them in the past.
+But you’ve always wondered who uses these offers, what balances are they transferring to these cards, and could they really save you money?

 If you want to take advantage of one of these promotions, you really need to understand the offer before you apply for a new credit card, transfer any balances, or cash one of those checks.